-This hyped up performance showcased 20 matches across 2 rounds – and will do so again in each of the next two seasons.
-The coverage was well received, with each match treated as a big event.
+This hyped-up performance showcased 20 matches across 2 rounds – and they will do so again through the 2021/22 season.
+Their coverage has been well-received, with each match treated like a big event.
 There was an onsite presentation team at every venue and they seemingly had their pick of personnel, borrowing many faces and voices familiar to football fans from their work with the likes of BBC, ITV and BT.
 Gabby Logan and Simon Thomas have presented the biggest matches with Clive Tyldesley, Peter Drury and Jon Champion their most regular commentators.
 Ally McCoist, building on the popularity he gained at the 2018 World Cup, has been a big hit, bringing some much-needed enthusiasm to the commentary box.
-There’s no doubt they could go all out, because they only had 2 rounds to cover.
+There’s no doubt they could go all out because they only had two rounds to cover.
 Who’s knows if that would be sustainable if they were to win a bigger chunk of matches, but it was certainly a positive start.

 Football was not Amazon Prime Video’s first foray into live sport.
 In 2018 they became the exclusive broadcaster of US Open Tennis, one of the four biggest events on that sports’ calendar.
-In 2019 they began a four year deal to provide live coverage from 37 men’s tennis events (the ATP Tour) and added to that from 2020 with a similar 4 year deal to show women’s tennis (the WTA Tour) which includes a minimum of 49 events per year.
-Tennis has one of the longest seasons in sport, with play spanning the first 11 months of the year and Amazon will have live action nearly every week.
+In 2019 they began a four-year deal to provide live coverage from 37 men’s tennis events (the ATP Tour) and added to that from 2020 with a similar four-year deal to show women’s tennis (the WTA Tour) which includes a minimum of 49 events per year.
+Tennis has one of the longest seasons in all sport, with play spanning the first 11 months of the year and Amazon will have live action nearly every week.
 Catherine Whitaker and Marcus Buckland are the regular hosts, frequently joined by Greg Rusedski and Daniela Hantuchova.
 Familiar voices Sam Smith, Mark Petchey, Tim Henman and Annabel Croft are amongst the regular commentators.
-The best thing about the coverage is instant access to full match replays which they provide without displaying the score so you can watch spoiler free.
+The best thing about the coverage is instant access to full match replays which they provide without displaying the score so you can watch spoiler-free.

 The Best Amazon Prime UK Sports Documentaries

-Speaking of tennis, Andy Murray Resurfacing debuted on the service at the end of November in one of the best Amazon Prime UK sports documentaries available on the platform.
-The cameras followed the Scot during 2019, as he made his way back from potentially career ending hip surgery.
-If you want an insight into the kind of battles top level athletes face when injured, then this is the Amazon Prime Video sports documentary for you.
+Speaking of tennis, Andy Murray Resurfacing debuted on the service at the end of November 2019 in one of the best Amazon Prime UK sports documentaries available on the platform.
+The cameras followed the Scot through the year, as he made his way back from potentially career-ending hip surgery.
+If you want an insight into the kind of battles top-level athletes face when injured, then this is the Amazon Prime Video sports documentary for you.
 There’s plenty of pain on display as Murray fights through the rehabilitation programme with support from his family and coaching team.
 Tennis lovers will also enjoy Strokes Of Genius, which showcases the rivalry between superstars Roger Federer and Rafael Nadal.

 Get all the best Amazon Prime sports documentaries and live events when you sign up today!